 The Carpentry established by Fundação Arte e Cultura, the African branch of Menomadin Foundation, is a social business, based in Luanda, Angola.
-It was founded out of the need to furnish the Arts and Culture Academy complex, and to do so in an environmentally friendly ecological way, that reduces the harm to the environment.
+It was founded out of the need to furnish the Arts and Culture Academy complex, and to do so in an ecological way, that reduces the harm to the environment.

 The reality of life in Angola offers very few opportunities for at-risk youth.
 Welfare frameworks fail to address the many young people who grow up on the streets or in orphanages, and without positive opportunities many of them may deteriorate into drug use and a life of crime.